 Create a to-do list.
 There are steps to going blended.
 After all, it’s about a complete mind shift.
 Your list should include securing funding, creating partnerships and planning for teacher professional development (PD).
 Specific communication with curriculum and instruction staff is a must to ensure the services and tools you’re providing support or enhance curriculum.

 Pro tip: PD should be ongoing and active.
 Be sure to provide extended learning opportunities for teachers, not just one-off or after-school sessions, Dillard says.

 Schedule a launch event.
 A shift of this scale deserves attention.
 Plan a kickoff event and supporting communication that explains how blended learning will enhance and deepen meaningful curriculum.
 And use the terminology that ties to your vision so that the message is clear and consistent districtwide.
 Share that the initiative is designed to take learning to the next level and will change pedagogy and teaching.

 Pro tip: Involve teachers or coaches in the launch event to demonstrate the deliberate use of edtech.

-ISTE members interested in learning about the leadership support needed to back blended learning initiatives can join Dillard for her ISTE Expert Webinar, “Leadership Levels to Ensure Blended Learning Success” on March 7.
+Dillard discusses the leadership support needed to back blended learning initiatives in her recorded ISTE Expert Webinar, “Leadership Levels to Ensure Blended Learning Success,” which covers:

 Julie Phillips Randles is a freelance writer and editor with 30 years of experience writing about education policy, leadership, curriculum and edtech.

-- Gain an understanding of the collaborative efforts needed to support blended learning.
+- The collaborative efforts needed to support blended learning.

-- Hear what research shows about systems thinking to leverage technology.
+- The research on systems thinking to leverage technology.

-- Get strategies, resources and planning documents to plan for blended learning initiatives.
+- Strategies, resources and planning documents to plan for blended learning initiatives.